ibm-cloud-docs/Db2onCloud/br.md

 5. The restore operation completed successfully.
 ![View of the successful completion of the restoration](images/pit_restore_successful_v2.png "Successful completion"){: caption="View of the successful completion of the restoration" caption-side="bottom"}

-## Backup Procedures
+## Backup Retention Management
-Stored procedures for backup related functionality for db2
+Stored procedures used to keep backups beyond the regular retention period

+Restoring from these retained backups requires opening a support ticket.
+Users cannot perform self-service restores from these backups.
+   {: note}

 These stored procedures are used to mark backups that we would like to retain and moving them in COS to prevent them from being deleted by the automated cleanup process.